NadineWolgast/IntegrateALL/README.md

 ## TL:DR
-Change the path in config.yaml file to point to the absolute pat where you've installed/downloaded the pipeline:
+Change the path in config.yaml file to point to the absolute path where you've installed the pipeline:

 ```yaml
 absolute_path: /absolute/path/to/Blast-o-Matic-Fusioninator   # For example: /home/Blast-o-Matic-Fusioninator